 Food shows, documentaries and movies available in the UAE

 Grab your gourmet popcorn, a mug of tea or event better a Specialty coffee.
-I’ve scoured Netflix UAE and compiled the ultimate listing of all the Food related Shows, Documentaries and Films available here in the UAE.
+I’ve scoured Netflix in the UAE and compiled the ultimate listing of all the Food related Shows, Documentaries and Films available here in the UAE.

 Featured in this post, more details about the shows in two categories: Serious Food Lovers and Food & Travel.
 I’ve included information on the shows that I’ve watched so far along with a short impression of what I thought about the show.

-Serious Food Lovers
+Netflix in the UAE – for Serious Food Lovers

 5 Volumes – Emy-nominated series where you get to meet culinary stars around the world who are redefining gourmet food with innovative dishes and tantalizing desserts.
 Each show focuses on one Chef and their cooking as well as an engaging story on their personal journey to success.